Dark-Knight-Rises/Logseq/pages/LeetCode.md

 - [[What I Learned]]
-	- how to use Pair
+	- how to use Pair class in java